Search: Advanced search

 Please enter a keyword or ID

-What is the RSPCA's position on battery cages for layer hens?
+What is the RSPCA's position on battery cages?

-The RSPCA aims to make people aware that all animals used by humans must be treated humanely and compassionately.
-For many years, the RSPCA has been actively campaigning against battery cages in egg production.
+The RSPCA aims to make people aware that all animals must be treated humanely and compassionately.
+For many years, the RSPCA has been actively campaigning against housing hens in battery cages.

 Following are just some of the reasons why the RSPCA will continue to lobby governments to ban the use of battery cages:

-The egg industry argues that the high laying rates in battery cages indicate healthy, productive hens.
-However, the overwhelming consensus among animal welfare experts is that the welfare of hens is severely compromised.
-A detailed European report makes a clear case against battery cages: http://www.laywel.eu/.
+The overwhelming consensus among animal welfare experts is that the welfare of hens in battery cages is severely compromised.
+A detailed scientific European report makes a clear case against battery cages.

-Conventional cages do not allow hens to fulfil behaviour priorities, preferences and needs for nesting, perching, foraging and dust bathing in particular.
-We believe these disadvantages outweigh the advantages of reduced parasitism, good hygiene and simpler management.
+Battery cages do not allow hens to fulfil behavioural priorities, preferences and needs for nesting, perching, foraging and dust bathing in particular.
+These disadvantages outweigh the advantages of reduced parasitism, good hygiene and simpler management.
 The advantages can be matched by other systems that also enable a much fuller expression of normal behaviour.

 Eggs labelled with the RSPCA logo are produced according to strict standards — much stricter than required by law.
-They state hens must be housed so they have access to a nest to lay their eggs in, litter to dust bathe in, sufficient space to move around freely, flap their wings, stretch, socialise and escape aggression.
+The RSPCA standards state that hens must be housed so they have access to perches, a nest in which to lay their eggs, litter in which to dust bathe and forage, environmental enrichment, sufficient space to move around freely, flap their wings, stretch, socialise and escape aggression.
 Hens must have constant access to good food and water and must be protected from predators and the elements.

-To make sure these high welfare standards are being met, RSPCA Approved farms are inspected every 6 months by an experienced RSPCA assessor.
+To make sure these high welfare standards are being met, RSPCA Approved farms are assessed at least every 6 months by an experienced RSPCA assessor.
 View our layer hen standards here.

 To learn more about the RSPCA Approved Farming Scheme visit our website.